polyaxon/polyaxon/templates/experimentation/experiment_groups.md

 To check the logs, resources, jobs, and statuses of a specific experiment, please go to [experiments](experiments).
-The section also covers how to customize the resources of an experiment, the configuration, the log level and other many more important information.
+The section also covers how to customize the resources of an experiment, the configuration, the log level and many important information.

 All the information that you will learn in that section applies to experiment groups, because groups are only a collection of experiments.